anri-Tvalabeishvili/Stackoverflow-Survey-Analysis/README.md

 ## File Descriptions <a name="files"></a>

-Each `ipynb` file processes specific year data. <br/>
+Each `ipynb` file processes specific year data.
-Each step of the code is given in the form of comments (in English)

 #### Each file contains 3 large sections, namely:
 - `import some Required libraries and data` In this section we will import the libraries and data to be used in the future.